konveyor/eng-kbase/content/posts/ui-websockets.md

 Node server setup:

-1. Setup an express server in the node app entry point.
+1. Setup an express server in the node app entrypoint.
 2. Once the express server is configured, you can pass the express server instance to the webpack configuration.
 This allows both the express server & the websocket to share the same port.
 3. Create the websocket configuration function & run it from within the node entrypoint.